kanjieater/SubPlz/readme.md

    - **Optional**: `--gpus all` will allow you to run with GPU.
 If this doesn't work make sure you've enabled your GPU in docker (outside the scope of this project)
    - `-v <your folder path>:/sync` ex: `-v /mnt/d/sync:/sync` This is where your files that you want to sync are at.
 The part to the left of the `:` if your machine, the part to the right is what the app will see as the folder name.
    - The cache part is the same thing as the folder syncing.
 This is just mapping where things are locally to your machine.
 As long as the app can find the cache folder, it will be able to resync things much faster.
-   - **Optional**: `-v <your config cache path>:/config/.cache` ex: `-v /mnt/d/ModelCache:/config/.cache` This maps a local directory to store additionally downloaded models, like large-v3.
+   - **Optional**: `-v <your config cache path>:/config/.cache` ex: `-v /mnt/d/ModelCache:/config/.cache` This maps a local directory to store additionally downloaded models, like turbo.
 This helps in avoiding re-downloading the models every time you run the container.
    - `<command> <params>` ex: `sync -d /sync/`, this runs a `subplz <command> <params>` as you would outside of docker

 ### Running from Docker: Batch